MeheD1i/Superstore-Sales-Analysis-using-SQL/README.md

 ## Project Overview

-This project focuses on performing business analysis using SQL on the Sample Superstore dataset.
+This project focuses on performing business analysis using MYSQL on the Sample Superstore dataset.
 The goal is to uncover **key business insights** related to sales, profit, customers and discount strategies.

 ---